steveblock-co-uk/tracklog/README.md

 - A trackpoint can be time-only.
 - A track must have trackpoints, but can be time-only.
 - A track can have at most one time-only trackpoint at each end.
-So a time-only track can have at most two time-only trackpoints.
+So a track can have at most two time-only trackpoints and a time-only track can have at most two (time-only) trackpoints.
 - A lap may have zero tracks, so can be time-only.
 - A lap can have at most one time-only track at each end.
 - Lap times and distances don't always match data from tracks.